Assetmark Inc. Buys 43 Shares of Chipotle Mexican Grill, Inc. (NYSE:CMG)

 Assetmark Inc. increased its stake in Chipotle Mexican Grill, Inc. (NYSE:CMG) by 113.2% during the first quarter, according to the company in its most recent 13F filing with the SEC.
 The firm owned 81 shares of the restaurant operator’s stock after purchasing an additional 43 shares during the quarter.
 Assetmark Inc.’s holdings in Chipotle Mexican Grill were worth $115,000 at the end of the most recent quarter.

 A number of other institutional investors also recently made changes to their positions in CMG.
 Alpha DNA Investment Management LLC bought a new position in Chipotle Mexican Grill in the 4th quarter worth $27,000.
-Grandview Asset Management LLC bought a new stake in Chipotle Mexican Grill during the first quarter valued at about $29,000.
-GPS Wealth Strategies Group LLC bought a new stake in Chipotle Mexican Grill during the first quarter valued at about $31,000.
-Childress Capital Advisors LLC bought a new stake in Chipotle Mexican Grill during the fourth quarter valued at about $40,000.
-Finally, Safeguard Investment Advisory Group LLC bought a new stake in Chipotle Mexican Grill during the fourth quarter valued at about $41,000.
+Grandview Asset Management LLC bought a new position in Chipotle Mexican Grill in the 1st quarter worth $29,000.
+GPS Wealth Strategies Group LLC bought a new position in Chipotle Mexican Grill in the 1st quarter worth $31,000.
+Childress Capital Advisors LLC bought a new position in Chipotle Mexican Grill in the 4th quarter worth $40,000.
+Finally, Safeguard Investment Advisory Group LLC bought a new position in Chipotle Mexican Grill in the 4th quarter worth $41,000.
 89.19% of the stock is currently owned by institutional investors.

 In other Chipotle Mexican Grill news, Director Robin S. Hickenlooper sold 109 shares of the firm’s stock in a transaction dated Wednesday, May 19th.
 The shares were sold at an average price of $1,300.00, for a total value of $141,700.00.
 Following the completion of the sale, the director now owns 944 shares of the company’s stock, valued at $1,227,200.
 The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
 Also, insider Scott Boatwright sold 1,763 shares of the firm’s stock in a transaction dated Monday, April 12th.
 The stock was sold at an average price of $1,559.84, for a total transaction of $2,749,997.92.
 Following the completion of the sale, the insider now directly owns 17,271 shares of the company’s stock, valued at approximately $26,939,996.64.
 The disclosure for this sale can be found here.
 In the last three months, insiders sold 4,667 shares of company stock valued at $7,003,143.
 1.00% of the stock is owned by insiders.

 CMG has been the topic of a number of recent analyst reports.
-BMO Capital Markets raised their price target on Chipotle Mexican Grill from $1,415.00 to $1,460.00 and gave the company a “market perform” rating in a report on Thursday, April 22nd.
-JPMorgan Chase & Co. raised their price target on Chipotle Mexican Grill from $1,350.00 to $1,460.00 and gave the company a “neutral” rating in a report on Monday, April 12th.
-They noted that the move was a valuation call.
+Truist raised their price target on Chipotle Mexican Grill from $1,700.00 to $1,750.00 and gave the company a “buy” rating in a report on Tuesday, April 6th.
 Robert W. Baird reissued a “buy” rating on shares of Chipotle Mexican Grill in a report on Thursday, May 13th.
-BTIG Research raised their price target on Chipotle Mexican Grill from $1,600.00 to $1,725.00 and gave the company a “buy” rating in a report on Thursday, April 22nd.
-Finally, Raymond James raised Chipotle Mexican Grill from an “outperform” rating to a “strong-buy” rating and raised their price target for the company from $1,723.04 to $1,800.00 in a report on Monday, June 14th.
+Barclays raised their price target on Chipotle Mexican Grill from $1,450.00 to $1,530.00 and gave the company an “equal weight” rating in a report on Thursday, April 22nd.
+Credit Suisse Group raised their price target on Chipotle Mexican Grill from $1,760.00 to $1,875.00 and gave the company an “outperform” rating in a report on Thursday, April 22nd.
+Finally, Truist Securiti raised their price target on Chipotle Mexican Grill from $1,700.00 to $1,750.00 in a report on Tuesday, April 6th.
 Eight investment analysts have rated the stock with a hold rating, twenty have given a buy rating and one has given a strong buy rating to the company’s stock.
 The stock currently has an average rating of “Buy” and a consensus price target of $1,663.19.

 About Chipotle Mexican Grill